mattermost/docs/source/onboard/migrating-to-mattermost.rst

 2. Upgrade your SOURCE Mattermost server to the latest major build version.
     1. See `Upgrading Mattermost Server documentation </upgrade/upgrading-mattermost-server.html>`__.
 3. Install the latest major build of Mattermost server as your DESTINATION.
-    1. See `Install Mattermost documentation </guides/install-deploy-upgrade-scale.html#install-mattermost>`__ for details.
+    1. See the `Deploy Mattermost <guides/deployment.html>`__ documentation for details.
 Make sure your new instance is properly configured and tested.
-The database type (PostgreSQL or MySQL) and version of SOURCE and DESTINATION deployments need to match.
+The database type and version of SOURCE and DESTINATION deployments need to match.
     2. Stop the DESTINATION server using ``sudo stop mattermost``, then back up the database and ``config.json`` file.
 4. Migrate database from SOURCE to DESTINATION.
     1. Backup the database from the SOURCE Mattermost server and restore it in place of the database to which the DESTINATION server is connected.